England's seven steps to redemption

 3. Who we are

-The greatest sporting teams, such as the All Blacks, have a strong culture, which is the bedrock of everything they do.
+The greatest sporting teams, such as the New Zealand All Blacks, have a strong culture which is the bedrock of everything they do.
+In simple terms, culture means how people are expected to behave within a particular environment.

-The new leaders at The FA felt England didn’t have a clear sense of who they were or what they stood for, which had a knock-on effect on performance.
+The new leaders at The FA felt England didn’t have a clear sense of who they were, nor what they stood for.
+This had a knock-on effect on performance.
 'Who we are' now became a core pillar of the England DNA, with Reddin leading on it.

 Dr Pippa Grange was appointed as the FA’s first Head of People and Team Development in November 2017 and New Zealander Owen Eastwood came in as a culture consultant.